Maryam Nawaz: Chief Minister of Punjab (2024–present)

 In May 2024, her government introduced the controversial Punjab Defamation Bill, aiming to "stop fake news".
 The opposition in the Punjab Assembly argued that the PML-N government intended to restrict freedom of speech under the guise of defamation.
 The President of the Lahore Press Club criticized the bill in a press conference, stating, "The Maryam administration is on a dictatorial path to shut the eyes and mouths of journalists."
 Nevertheless, Maryam supported the bill, asserting that it was essential to put an end to "mud-slinging" online.

 On 29 June 2024, her government completed its first 100 days.
 Several Pakistani celebrities praised her government's initial achievements, but the endorsements were also met with accusations of paid promotion, prompting backlash from the public.
 According to ThePrint, Maryam's administration faced criticism for alleged corruption and inefficiencies, notably with farmers protesting against the "wheat scam" and incidents of blasphemy-related violence in the province.
 However, according to a survey conducted by the Institute for Public Opinion Research, 55% of respondents in Punjab expressed satisfaction with the performance of the Maryam-led government.
 In November 2024, she ordered the distribution of 13th generation laptops to students within 90 days as part of a laptop and scholarship program.
 The program received 68,329 applications and aims to give laptops to 20,000 university students and 14,000 college students, with 32% from South Punjab.
-Maryam has given formal approval for the launch of ‘Air Punjab’, the province’s first-ever airline project, marking a major milestone in Punjab’s transport and aviation ambitions.
+Maryam has given formal approval for the launch of 'Air Punjab', the province's first-ever airline project, marking a major milestone in Punjab’s transport and aviation ambitions.

+In April 2025, her government established the Crime Control Department (CCD) with vision of a "safe Punjab."
+However, by December 2025, the department was suspected of 900 extrajudicial killings.
+Within weeks of the CCD's formation, increased police encounters were recorded across Punjab.
+Asad Jamal, a Lahore-based human rights lawyer, said that Maryam has repeatedly asserted that crime in the province has declined, which he suggested indicates that the approach was supported at the highest political level.
+Speaking to Al Jazeera, he expressed doubt that there would be accountability, adding that authorities appeared to justify alleged "extrajudicial killings" as a means of reducing crime rather than investing in improved investigations, better-resourced law enforcement, and stronger intelligence systems.